thatlarrypearson/telemetry-obd/README.md

 After vehicle is running:

 * Connect Bluetooth enabled Raspberry Pi to power.
-* Watch Bluetooth ELM 327 OBD interface lights to ensure that the Raspberry Pi is interacting with the interface within one minute.
-No lights flashing indicates a failure.
+* Watch Bluetooth ELM 327 OBD interface lights to ensure that the Raspberry Pi is interacting with the interface within a minute or two.
+No flashing lights indicates failure.

 Before turning off the vehicle: